aviumlabs/phoenix-compose/README.md

 your application.

 ### Running Mix Against the Docker Container
-To run mix against the container, setting an alias can reduce some typing:
+To run mix against the container, setting up some aliases can reduce some typing.

-If running zsh in macOS, to permanently set the alias; add the following line to the ~/.zshrc file:
+Create a file in the root of the application directory with the following content, e.g. `.<app_name>dev`:

+    export APP_CONTAINER_ROOT=/opt
+    export APP_NAME=app

-    $ alias mix="docker compose exec app mix"
+    alias mix="docker compose exec app mix"
+    alias amix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/$APP_NAME app mix" alias wmix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME"_web app mix" alias iex="docker compose exec app iex"

+Then before starting development, source the file in your shell:

+    $ cd <app>/<root>
+    $ . ./.<app_name>dev

+Comfirm the aliases are set correctly:

+    $ alias

+If you are not using an umbrella application structure, don't forget to remove the `_umbrella/apps` from the above aliases.

+#### Breakdown of the aliases

-docker compose exec is the docker syntax for executing a command in a container. app is the container to execute the command in. mix is the command to execute.
+* docker compose exec is the docker syntax for executing a command in a container.

-### Umbrella App
-If you are working with an umbrella application there are a couple different mix paths you may need to work with.

-You can set the environment variables prior to sourcing these aliases.

-    $ alias mix="docker compose exec app mix"
-    $ alias amix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME" app mix"
-    $ alias wmix="docker compose exec -w "$APP_CONTAINER_ROOT/$APP_NAME"_umbrella/apps/"$APP_NAME"_web app mix"
+* app is the container to execute the command in.
+* mix is the command to execute.

 [git-from-template]: https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template